rlt3/tree-talk/README.md

 ## That's cool, but how do they talk?

-Since each branch is defined by its leaves (rather, each object is defined by its components), the leaves do all of the work.

-At its very core, the leaf is an object which has methods.
+Since this is an object system, a leaf is an object which has methods.
 The methods it has are the messages it receives.

 For example, the player mashes the up-arrow on their keyboard.
 It produces a message that looks something like this:

     (message 'input 'up)

-As an example, let's say we have a leaf that looks like this:
+We might have a leaf that looks like this:

-    (handle-message input (direction)
+    (handle-message input (direction) input-leaf
         "Translate the player's input to our player object."
         (think 'move-towards (input->coordinates direction))

-The "think" procedure tells Tree-Talk that we want that message to be internal.
+The "think" procedure tells Tree-Talk that we want that message to be internal and messages the other leaves on that branch.
+In other words, it is talking to itself.
-In other words, "think" tells the leaf to message the other leaves of its branch.

 Let's take this example further and look at another leaf:

-    (handle-message move-towards (coordinates)
+    (handle-message move-towards (coordinates) movement-leaf
         "Move towards destination every update."
-        (setf (property 'destination) coordinates))
+        (property-set! 'destination coordinates))

-    (handle-message update (dt)
+    (handle-message update (dt) movement-leaf
         "Move the object and broadcast our location."
         (move-delta dt)
-        (broadcast 'movement (property 'location)))
+        (say 'movement (property 'location)))

 This leaf accepted the 'move-towards message and set its destination.
-Then at every 'update it moves and then broadcasts its current location.
+Then at every 'update it moves and then tells its current location to the other branches.
+That's how I might handle collision.

 ## What are the ways you can send messages?

-Right now there are just four ways:
+Right now there are just five ways:

+* Say - Send a message to a branch's siblings.
+* Reply - Send a message directly to the author of the message.
+* Think - Send a message internally to the other leaves on a branch.
+* Command - Send a message to a branch's children.
 * Broadcast - Send a message to the entire tree.
-* Think - Send a message internally to the other leaves on its branch.
-* Reply - Send a message directly to the author of the message it received.
-* Command - Send a message to its branch's children.

-## How do I use this?
+## How do I mess around with this?

-Just clone the repo and pop "tree-talk.lisp" into your interpreter.
-If you want to play around `treepost` is the procedure you're looking for. `(treepost 'update)` will spit out some information.
+I have a general structure and some scripts already defined in "stage.lisp".
+You can get started right away by loading that into your interpreter and calling `(tree-message *tree* 'update)`.

-`(treepost 'start)` will return a message.
+`(tree-message *tree* 'start)` will return a message.
 The entire point of the tree is that you send messages in and receive responses, which are just messages you can put right back into the tree.

 ## The future

-I have plans to make this a library or standalone program extensible by Common Lisp.
-Probably both.

-I am using Embeddable Common Lisp as my interpreter as I hope to embed this in a C program to use as my object model for some games.
-I think this idea can be really useful outside of games, though.
+Though I am using this for games, I think the general idea is bigger than games and the reason why I want to share it with everyone.

+I am attempting to make a [C Library which can interface with objects written in many different languages](https://github.com/rlt3/tree-talk-c "tree-talk-c").